cmusatyalab/elijah-openstack/README.md

 purely pluggable extension, so you can revert back to original state by reversing the installation steps.
 We instantiate our feature by specifying custom compute\_manager (and scheduler\_manager for cloudlet-discovery).

-1. Install libraries for the fabric script.
+1. Install libraries for the fabric script

   > $ sudo apt-get install git openssh-server fabric

+2. Play with DevStack

+  [DevStack](http://devstack.org/) provides convenient way to quickly test OpenStack.
+If you configured your OpenStack with DevStack, you provide installation script as follows:

+    > $ fab localhost devstack_single_machine
+    > (Enter password of your account)

+    > (Restart you devstack)
+    > $ ./unstack
+    > $ ./rejoin-stack.sh

+3. Install at OpenStack

-2. Installation at a control node
+  1. Installation at a control node
     - Cloudlet provisioning (Rapid VM provisoning)
     > $ sudo fab localhost provisioning_control

     - Cloudlet discovery (under development.
 See at [elijah-discovery](https://github.com/cmusatyalab/elijah-discovery-basic))
       > $ sudo fab localhost discovery_control

-3. Installation at compute nodes:
+  2. Installation at compute nodes:
      For Cloudlet provisioning, you need to install Cloudlet extension at every compute node.

      Change IP addresses of your OpenStack machine at the **fabric.py** file.

       > (At fabric.py file)
       > compute_nodes = [
       >     # ('ssh-account@domain name of compute node')
       >     ('krha@sleet.elijah.cs.cmu.edu')
       >     ..
       >     ]

      Then, run the script.

       > $ fab remote provisioning_compute

 How to use